ProjectOrangeBox/codeigniter-forked-process/readme.md

 Finally send a Controller Finished Messesage which again should take no longer than 5 seconds to complete (not the combined time of all sub-processors).

 Since this is using Streaming each piece of output is sent to the screen as soon as it's available.
-This makes out time to first byte microseonds instead of 5 seconds or even 45 seconds!
+This makes our  time to first byte microseonds instead of 5 seconds or even 45 seconds for the entire page to render!

+***So we are doing 18-45 seconds worth of work in 2-5 seconds!***

 ```
 $this->load->library(['stream', 'forker']);